Why are your research reports not helpful?

 Are you by nature curious?

 If not, then you have a serious obstacle to becoming an effective report writer.
-Hmmm…the data shows long-term customers are less satisfied than newer customers with customer service.
+Hmmm…the data shows long-term customers are less satisfied with customer service than newer customers.
 Many report writers stop after pointing this out, thinking their job is done.
 But aren’t you curious why this is?
 Certainly your client will be curious!
 What else in the data would provide some insight into the issue?
 Just reporting the facts without attempting to understand and present the meaning behind them is inexcusable for a report writer.

 Is your report produced for your company or your client?